AbhishekSCCTech/POC-MeshBooleanFinalProject/README.md

-# Mesh Boolean Operations - Proof of Concept
+# Mesh Boolean  - Proof of Concept

 This repository demonstrates boolean operations on 3D meshes.
 It includes core functionalities and visualization tools to illustrate the results.